 London has effectively been operating a CAZ for over a decade, even if it does not go by that name.
 The capital’s Low Emission Zone (LEZ) has imposed a fee on older, dirtier vans and lorries since 2008.

-In 2017, the city’s Mayor, Sadiq Kahn, introduced a special ‘T-charge’ for cars and other vehicles that do not meet minimum emission standards.
+In 2017, the city’s Mayor, Sadiq Kahn, introduced a special ‘T-charge’ for cars and other vehicles that did not meet minimum emission standards.
 On 8 April 2019, that charge was replaced by a full-blown Ultra-Low Emission Zone (ULEZ).

 More information on specific cities’ CAZs can be found here.